Supply and Demand Forex – The Highest Accuracy Method | videos

 Supply and Demand Forex Conclusion

-The Supply and Demand trading technique has great advantages.
+The Supply and Demand trading technique, using support and resistance levels, has great advantages.
 It can be traded as “set and forget” with pending orders.
 You know all the trade values ahead of time (entry, stop loss, take-profit) and it provides a great RRR (return-risk ratio).

 However, like all techniques, it must be practiced and mastered.
 There are many caveats to be aware of.
 It takes time to learn how to handle them all.
 We advise you to learn more and understand that it is not quite as simplistic as it seems, nor is it a pure systematic trading strategy.
 It requires deeper learning.